konstantinjdobler/dargparser/README.md

     some_list_arg: list[int] = dArg(default=[1, 2, 3])

 args = dargparse(Args)

-args.<...>  # <-- this now has typehints and contains the values passed in via the command line
+# `args` now contains the values passed in via the command line
+# `args` has type hints that VSCode (or PyCharm) will use for auto-completion
+args.learning_rate
 ```

 Everything can be defined in a single place and you get strong typing of your arguments for free!
 Using the example above: